chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Tuple Expression Behavior
 -------------------------

+-- TODO: Define the terms outright at hte beginning of this section (the
+         A type tuple and the B type tuple).

-When a tuple expression is created, each element is captured based on its default argument intent.
+When a tuple expression is created, each element of the tuple is captured based on the default argument intent of the element's type.

    *Example (tuple-expression-behavior.chpl)*.

 For each element:

--  If the default argument intent of the element's type is a variation of `ref`, then the element will be captured by `ref`.
+-  If the default argument intent of the element's type is a variation of `ref`, then the tuple will refer to the element.
--  Otherwise, a copy is made, and the element is captured into the tuple as though the assignment operation had been performed.
+-  Otherwise, the tuple will store the element by value.

 Consider the following example:

    .. code-block:: chapel

-      record R { var x: int = 0; }
+      record R { var x: int; }

       var a: [0..0] int;
       var i: int;